Hakaino/Adamastor/README.md

+# Adamastor
-# Adamastor /n probably my greatest programing project, making this game is how i learned java./n This is a Android game
+probably my greatest programing project, making this game is how i learned java.
+This is an Android game.